Goutamchoudhary/Netflix-Clone-Heroku/README.md

 ## Background

   A full stack MERN application built using ReactJS, React Hooks, React Router, Material UI, Saas Styling, ExpressJS, NodeJS, and MongoDB.
-  REST API is used to perform the CRUD operations for user, movies/tvshows, featured list, and collection list.
+  REST API is used to perform the CRUD operations for user, movies/tvshows, featured list, and collection list with MongoDB Cluster.
   Axios library is used to fetch or create data to MongoDB server via HTTP requests.
   ExpressJS is used which is a back end web application framework for NodeJS.